 Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

-You've read the content marketing playbooks.
+I've read the content marketing playbooks.
+All of them, probably.

 Create a content calendar.
 Publish three times a week.
 Build a social media presence across five platforms.
 Hire a content team.